theonethread/falkor-commander/readme.md

 ## **Usage**

-Since both the workflow and API are subjects to change, if you want to follow the development of the project there is an up-to-date testing repository at [`falkor-plugin-example`](https://github.com/theonethread/falkor-plugin-example "Visit") to demonstrate framework capabilities, which you can use to test features, or as a boilerplate for your own task / sequence.
+Since both the workflow and API are subjects to change, if you want to follow the development of the project there is an up-to-date testing repository at [`falkor-plugin-example`](https://github.com/theonethread/falkor-plugin-example "Visit") to demonstrate framework capabilities, which you can use to test features, or as a boilerplate for your own task / sequence for now.

 ## **Further Development**